suchak1/retro/README.md

 ### TODO:
 - read in terminal size and use
-- 2d array of pixels
-- formalize functions
+- preprocess frames / autocontrast
 - video to images
 - gui
 - website